lucapette/website/content/writing/the-appeal-of-static-typing.md

 Around that time, I started getting much deeper into Apache Kafka.
-I had already wrote Kafka applications in C, Ruby, JavaScript, and Go so I knew that to exploit its potential, I had to write for the JVM.
-The official libraries offered so much more and Kafka Streams, a wonderful streaming library I was very keen on using, was only available for JVM.
+I had already wrote Kafka applications in C, Ruby, JavaScript, and Go so I knew that to exploit Kafka's potential, I had to write applications on the JVM.
+The official libraries offered so much more than the community ones and Kafka Streams, a wonderful streaming library I was very keen on using, was only available for JVM.

 So I reluctantly went back to Java.
 I told myself "well it's going to be unproductive but I won't have to write my own Kafka Streams library".
-I was _so wrong_ about this it's kind of funny to write it down now.
+I was _so wrong_ about the productivity part, it's almost funny to write it down now.

-The developer experience had improved a few orders of magnitude since 2008 so, before I knew it, I did only Java and TypeScript for a few years.
+The developer experience had improved a few orders of magnitude since 2008 so, before I knew it, I did only Java for a few years.

 This journey is a circle: Java was my first professional programming language, and it's now my last.
 While the circle interesting in itself, the languages I